tetrapod00/godot-docs/tutorials/editor/project_manager.rst

 The last button on the right will create a new folder.

-Favorited folders will be displayed on the left side under the **Favorites** section.
+Favorited folders will be displayed on the left side under the :ui:`Favorites` section.
 You can sort the favorites using the up and down buttons in this section.
-Last chosen folders will be listed under the **Recent** list.
+Last chosen folders will be listed under the :ui:`Recent` list.

 .. image:: img/editor_ui_intro_project_manager_05.webp